VirtualFlyBrain/VFB_2/specs/tech_specs.md

 __Content to index for autocomplete__

 * Names, synonyms and IDs for anatomical classes
-* Names, synonyms and IDs for anatomical individuals
+* Names, synonyms and IDs for anatomical individuals (& clusters?)
-* Names, synonyms and IDs for genetic features in FlyBase that have either neuro-expression or neuro-phenotypes.
+* Names, synonyms and IDs for genetic features in FlyBase that have either neuro-expression or neuro-phenotypes (May be represented as OWL classes)
 * Behavioural phenotypes ontology terms (?)
 * ?
 Chemicals (based on DoOR mapping of oderants) ?
+* Gene Ontology terms for neural function/behaviour ?

 __Autosuggest results feedback__